alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * zeroes throttle
 * gets the system’s body count from EDSM (requires Python scripts)
+* gets stations with outdated data (older than 1 year) from Spansh’s API
 * if you haven’t visited the systems, starts a discovery scan (see the discovery scan command)